Argentina · tool

 Cordero Patagónico al Asador

-Whole lamb slow-roasted over an open fire, seasoned with salt and herbs.
-The smoky, tender meat is a quintessential Patagonian experience.
+Whole lamb slow-roasted over an open fire, resulting in incredibly tender, smoky, and flavorful meat.
+This is the quintessential Patagonian feast.

 Centolla Fueguina

-King crab from the Beagle Channel, typically served simply boiled with butter or in a rich bisque.
-Its sweet, delicate flavor is unparalleled.
+King crab from the Beagle Channel, typically served simply boiled or in a rich bisque.
+Its sweet, delicate meat is a true delicacy of Tierra del Fuego.

 Guiso de Lentejas

-A hearty lentil stew, often made with pancetta, chorizo, and vegetables.
-A comforting and filling dish perfect for cooler Patagonian evenings.
+A hearty lentil stew, often made with lamb or beef, vegetables like carrots and potatoes, and seasoned with paprika.
+A comforting and filling dish perfect for chilly Patagonian evenings.

 Where locals eat — best neighborhoods